Globe-Trotter: Materials

 The first Globe-Trotter cases were made using 'woven mesh plates' [Geflechtsplatten], a process whereby the marrow of cane or rattan was cut in strips and interwoven with hemp to produce a mesh which could be pressed and cut into plates.

 As these cases lacked durability, Walther von Lillienthal began experimenting with Vulcanised Fibre at the company’s Dresden factory.
 By using hot steam and hot and cold pipes, he found a way to bend the fiber plates and increase the strength of suitcases and trunks.
 Globe-Trotter patented the use of Vulcanised Fibre in Autumn 1900 and is still the only company to use it to produce suitcases.

 For its suitcase handles, corners and straps Globe-Trotter uses 3mm vegetable-tanned hide leather.
 The leather comes from the family-owned J&FJ Baker in Devon, the last remaining tannery of its kind in Britain.

 Logo

 Globe-Trotter's logo features a central symbol – which can be seen to represent either a compass star or the North Star.
 Both are applicable to the Globe-Trotter brand, since they have traditionally been used to guide travellers on their journeys.

 The logo – branded with the words 'Globe-Trotter' and 'Stabilist' – was first registered in Germany in 1901.
 The same logo, without the term 'Stabilist', was registered in the UK a year later.

+Notable patrons

+Globe-Trotter was selected as the official case provider for BOAC in the 1960s.

+The late Queen Elizabeth II started to use Globe-Trotter luggage in 1947 during her honeymoon with Prince Phillip, and did so throughout her lifetime.
+Sir Winston Churchill also used a dispatch case from the brand during his time as Chancellor of the Exchequer, and Robert Falcon Scott used a Globe-Trotter case during his Terra Nova Expedition.